Luksonian/Fake-Bluescreen-pack/README.md

-To exit the screen press F7
+to exit the bluescreen press F7